-Atmospheric dispersion modeling has been conducted in support of the demolition of the Plutonium Finishing Plant (PFP) complex of buildings using estimated release rates to provide information on the location and levels of radioactive contamination that may be expected as the result of demolition activities.
+Atmospheric dispersion modeling has been conducted in support of the demolition of the Plutonium Finishing Plant (PFP) complex using estimated release rates to provide information on the location and levels of radioactive contamination that may be expected as the result of demolition activities.
 The close proximity of the PFP building structures to each other has the potential to affect dispersion patterns through various meteorological phenomena, including building wake effects.
 Hourly meteorological data collected over a 5-year period (2005-2009) was used to examine the effects of wind speed, direction, and stability on projected concentrations of contaminants in air and deposited on nearby surfaces.

 The radioactive contamination of concern for the PFP complex is largely transuranic contamination from past operations.
 Operations are underway to remove a large fraction of this contamination.
 The source terms modeled in this report are based on the residual contamination levels that are anticipated for the various structures at the time of demolition.
-Incremental air exposures at each of the monitoring stations are modeled based on these source terms.

 The radiological consequences have been established using the methods discussed in DOE-HDBK-3010-94 (DOE 1994).
-This approach was successfully used for the 233-S building (AlphaTRAC 2003a, 2003b), 232-Z building (Droppo et al. 2006), 105 KE Basin (Napier et al. 2008), and 224-U and 224-UA buildings (Napier et al. 2009; Napier et al. 2010).
+This approach was successfully used for the 233-S building (AlphaTRAC 2003a, 2003b), the 232-Z building (Droppo et al. 2006), the 105 KE Basin (Napier et al. 2008), and the 224-U and 224-UA buildings (Napier et al. 2009; Napier et al. 2010).